grouphub/congo/README.markdown

 ### Workers

 Setup an EC2 instance using the control panel or the CLI tool.
+Use an "Amazon Linux" 64-bit AMI.

 Make sure you can shell into the server.
 For example: